nukep/smb-vanilla-port/README.md

 - [ ] Audio for SMB2J (uses 2C33 audio chip)
 - [ ] Refactor of code
 - [ ] A decent UI/UX, customizable controls
+- [ ] Get the core games compiling in C (to make sure it's portable to older and embedded systems)

 ## What's supported